 When you started out on your journey to lose weight, the first thing you likely did was stock up on fruits and vegetables.
 However, what many people are unaware of is that not all vegetables are created equally and some vegetables can actually ruin the effort you are putting into your weight loss journey.
-That’s why we must know about the vegetables to avoid for loosing weight.
+That’s why we must know about the vegetables to avoid for losing weight.

 Starchy vegetables are high in carbohydrates and can be a rich energy source.
 However, eating these vegetables in large quantities can lead to weight gain if the stored energy is not used through exercise or other activity as the energy will be converted into fat.